echosergio/echosergio/README.md

 #### OpositandoPN

 Creator and maintainer of the OpositandoPN platform: [opositandopn.com](https://opositandopn.com/)

-OpositandoPN is a virtual platform where students can complement their preparation for the knowledge test required to enrol in the Spanish National Police Academy.
+OpositandoPN is a virtual platform where students can complement their preparation for the knowledge test required to enrol in the Spanish National Police Academy written in React + .NET Core.

 #### Scribe